エピソード

 2024/08/19

-Work-life balance is about finding harmony between our professional duties and personal lives, something that seems more elusive than ever.
-Over the past decade, the lines between work and personal time have blurred, with technology making us accessible around the clock.
-Economic uncertainties and job insecurity have pushed many of us to work longer hours, constantly proving our worth.
-The expectation to always be productive has soared, yet the support systems and resources often haven’t kept pace.
-This struggle isn't just about managing our schedules better.
-It’s rooted in systemic issues that require structural changes—like flexible work policies, adequate staffing, and a culture that genuinely values well-being.
-Especially in the non-profit sector, recognizing and addressing these broader challenges is crucial for fostering a sustainable balance and truly supporting your dedicated staff to serve the communities that you do.
-(National Council of Nonprofits) (Givebutter).
-The Origin of Work-Life Balance The concept of "work-life balance" emerged in the late 20th century, during the 1970s and 1980s (thanks to Gen X).
-The phrase originated in the United Kingdom, reflecting a growing awareness of the need to balance professional responsibilities with personal life.
+Avery - 00:00 Work-life balance is about finding harmony between our professional duties and personal lives, something that seems even more elusive than ever.
+Over the past decade, the lines between work and personal time have blurred, with technology making us accessible just about around the clock.
+Economic uncertainties and job insecurities have also pushed many of us to work longer hours, constantly proving our worth.
+The expectation to always be productive has soared, yet the support systems and resources often haven't kept pace.
+And so this struggle isn't just about managing our schedules better, it's rooted in systemic issues that require structural change, like flexible work policies, adequate staffing, which I know you're really working on, but it's very hard as a non-profit to make sure that you're staffed adequately.
+And then also talking about a culture that generally values that well-being.
+And again, especially in the nonprofit sector, recognizing and addressing these broader challenges in a way that works for your organization is crucial for fostering a sustainable balance and truly supporting your dedicated staff to serve the communities that you do.
+Avery - 01:09 So how do we do this?
+Hi, I'm Avery Thatcher, a former ICU nurse, and this is not your standard stress management podcast where we just focus on those band-aid solutions like the benefits of meditation, mindfulness, and self-care.
+You already know that you need some kind of recovery strategy to deal with your stressful life.
+But what you may not know are all of the sneaky ways that society, our upbringing and our high achieving nature, and so many other factors contribute to our risk of burnout.
+That, my friend, is what we talk about here on this podcast because you can't do something about a situation that you're not aware of, right?
+So if you're ready to get out of the pattern of burning out, feeling better, only to burn out again, it's time for us to shut the light on the truth about burnout.
+So let's start off by just talking about the origin of this work-life balance term.
+Avery - 02:02 This concept emerged in the late 20th century during the 1970s and 80s thanks to Generation X, which you can learn more about on the episode that I have that talks about the generation gap.
+The phrase originated in the UK, in the United Kingdom, reflecting a growing awareness of the need to balance professional responsibilities with personal life.
 During this period, societal and economic conditions were evolving rapidly.
-The rise of dual-income households, increased participation of women in the workforce, and the shift towards a service-oriented economy highlighted the pressures on individuals to juggle work and home life.
-Originally, "work-life balance" referred to the ability to divide one's time and energy between work commitments and personal pursuits.
-It was a response to the long hours and intense work demands that characterized corporate culture.
-The aim was to prevent burnout and ensure people could maintain fulfilling personal lives alongside their careers.
+The rise of dual income households, increased participation of women in the workforce, and the shift towards a service-oriented economy.
+Really heighten the pressures on individuals to juggle work and home life.
+An originally work-life balance referred to the ability to divide one's time and energy between work commitments and personal pursuits.
+And it was in response to these long hours and these intense work demands that characterized these corporate cultures.
+Avery - 02:57 The aim really was to prevent burnout and to ensure people could maintain fulfilling their personal lives alongside their careers.
 Back then, achieving work-life balance often involved setting clear boundaries between work and home.
-For example, people would adhere to strict work hours, ensuring they left the office on time to spend evenings with family.
-Weekends were reserved for leisure and relaxation, free from work-related tasks.
-Some companies began offering flexible working hours and part-time positions to help employees manage their responsibilities better.
-This historical context shows that while the term "work-life balance" might seem modern, the struggle to achieve it has deep roots, driven by significant societal shifts and a persistent need for boundaries and personal well-being.
-The Myth of Modern Work-Life Balance The idea of work-life balance has shifted dramatically over the years, and what once felt achievable now often seems like an unattainable myth.
-Our work and life dynamics have changed so much, with technology playing a huge role.
-We're always connected—emails, messages, and notifications follow us everywhere, even into our downtime.
-The expectation to be constantly available and productive has become the norm, increasing demands on our time and energy.
-This brings us to the myth that individuals alone can manage work-life balance.
-Modern discussions often place the burden on us to balance everything through better time management or personal discipline.
-But this view ignores the bigger picture—societal and systemic constraints that make achieving balance nearly impossible.
-Economic pressures, job insecurity, and ever-increasing workplace demands create environments where true balance is elusive.
-In the non-profit sector, these challenges are even more pronounced.
-The passion for the mission often leads to longer hours and higher stress, compounded by limited resources and high demand for services.
-It's clear that achieving work-life balance isn't just about our individual efforts; it requires systemic changes.
-Organizations need to recognize and address these structural issues to create environments that support, rather than hinder, our well-being (Nonprofit Jobs, Volunteering, and More) (Givebutter).
-Structural Changes to Work-Life Balance When we’re looking at how to help your organization better support work-life balance, we have to look at things from a wider structural perspective.
-For instance, employees in the non-profit sector often experience high levels of stress due to their deep commitment to their mission, combined with limited resources and high demands.
-This can lead to feelings of being overwhelmed and undervalued, further exacerbating mental health issues.
-These challenges show that achieving work-life balance isn’t just about personal effort.
-It requires systemic changes in how organizations operate and support their staff.
-Creating environments that prioritize well-being and provide realistic workloads and proper support is crucial for fostering a healthier work-life balance.
-Work-Life Balance in Non-Profits Rethinking work-life balance in the non-profit sector ...
+For example, people would adhere to strict work hours, ensuring that they left the office on time, to spend evenings with family, They would be able to turn off and leave their work behind.
+Weekends were reserved for leisure and relaxation, completely free from work-related tasks or anything that would remind you of work, and some companies began offering those flexible working hours and part-time positions to help employees better manage their responsibilities.
+This historical context shows that while the term work-life balance might seem like it's more modern, the struggle to achieve it has deep roots that are driven by significant societal shifts and the persistent need to set boundaries for our personal wellbeing.
+And we all know that boundaries are hard.
+So this idea that work-life balance has shifted dramatically over the years is and maybe it's just the perception of it in our cultures and especially in the nonprofit world.
+Avery - 04:07 And what once felt achievable is now often seeming like an unattainable myth.
+Our work-life dynamics have changed so much with technology playing a huge role because we're always connected.
+Emails, messages and notifications follow us everywhere, even in our downtime.
+And the expectation to be constantly available and productive has become the norm.
+Even if you try to avoid that culture in your nonprofit, there's still that expectation, also the FOMO, the fear of missing out on something important, that really keeps your employees engaged, at least mentally, even during their off hours.
+And so these increasing demands really impact our time and our energy.
+And so this brings us to the myth that individuals alone can manage work-life balance on their own.
+Avery - 04:...

 続きを読む 一部表示